pmeaney/cicd-project-launch-templateSet/README.md

 ### **Create a Secure Note**

-In 1password, there's a bit of a hierarchy:

-The script uses the following command to create a secure note with two fields-- it specifies which vault, item category, item title, and fields to create.
+The script uses the following command to create a secure note with two fields-- it specifies which vault ("VaultName"), item category ("Secure Note" represented by its CategoryID 003 and title "SecureNoteTitle"), and fields ("projectName", "registryName") to create.

 ```bash
 op item create \